What Is Fractional HR? A Solo Practitioner's Honest Definition

 What You Need to Have in Place for It to Work

-But there are a few things that make a real difference:
+But a few things make a real difference:

 Responsiveness.
 A fractional engagement runs on communication.
 If it takes a week to get a decision or an approval, the work slows down in ways that compound quickly.
 The companies that get the most out of fractional HR are the ones where leadership stays engaged and accessible.